deaxparadox/ArtOfAI/docs/ArtOfAI/supervised-learning/classification/k-nearest-neighbor.md

 ### Application of *k*NN algorithm

-One of the most popular areas in machine learning where the *k*NN algorithm is widely adapted is recommender systems.
+One of the most popular areas in machine learning where the *k*NN algorithm is widely adapted is **recommender systems**.
 Recommender system recommend users different items which are similar to a particular item that the user seems to like.
 The liking pattern may be revealed from past purchases or browsing history and the similar items are identified using the *k*NN algorithm.

-Another area where there is widespread adoption of kNN is searching documents/ contents similar to a given document/content.
-This is a core area under information retrieval and is known as concept search.
+Another area where there is widespread adoption of kNN is **searching documents** contents similar to a given document/content.
+This is a core area under information retrieval and is known as **concept search**.

 ### Code